What is eventing?

 Which nations will do well in the eventing at the Olympics?

-The countries who are most likely to be in the running for medals at the Tokyo Olympics are Great Britain, Germany, New Zealand, Australia, France, Ireland, the USA and Japan.
-The other nations sending teams are Sweden, Italy, Poland, Brazil, Thailand, China and Switzerland.
-The new three-to-a-team format will mean the competition is even more unpredictable than is usual in eventing and there are likely to be surprises in the results.
+The countries who are most likely to be in the running for medals at the Paris Olympics are Great Britain, Germany, New Zealand, Australia, France and the USA .
+The other nations sending teams are Japan, Ireland, Sweden, Belgium, Poland, Switzerland, the Netherlands, Canada, Brazil and Italy.
+The three-to-a-team format used at the Olympics means the competition is even more unpredictable than is usual in eventing and there are likely to be surprises in the results.

 Is eventing dangerous?